IBM-Cloud/sap-automated-deployment-scripts/sapthreetierbw4hana/README.md

 Parameter | Description
 ----------|------------
+ibmcloud_api_key | IBM Cloud API key (Sensitive* value).
+SSH_KEYS | List of SSH Keys IDs that are allowed to SSH as root to the VSI.
+Can contain one or more IDs.
+The list of SSH Keys is available [here](https://cloud.ibm.com/vpc-ext/compute/sshKeys). <br /> Sample input (use your own SSH IDS from IBM Cloud):<br /> [ "r010-57bfc315-f9e5-46bf-bf61-d87a24a9ce7a" , "r010-3fcd9fe7-d4a7-41ce-8bb3-d96e936b2c7e" ]
-REGION | The cloud region where to deploy the solution.
-The regions and zones for VPC are listed [here](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc)
+REGION | The cloud region where to deploy the solution. <br /> The regions and zones for VPC are listed [here](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc). <br /> Sample value: eu-de.
-ZONE | The cloud zone where to deploy the solution
+ZONE | The cloud zone where to deploy the solution. <br /> Sample value: eu-de-2.
-VPC | The name of the VPC.
-The list of VPCs is available [here](https://cloud.ibm.com/vpc-ext/network/vpcs) SECURITYGROUP | The name of the Security Group.
-The list of Security Groups is available [here](https://cloud.ibm.com/vpc-ext/network/securityGroups)
+VPC | EXISTING VPC name.
+The list of VPCs is available [here](https://cloud.ibm.com/vpc-ext/network/vpcs) SUBNET | EXISTING Subnet name.
+The list of Subnets is available [here](https://cloud.ibm.com/vpc-ext/network/subnets).
-SUBNET | The name of the Subnet.
-The list of Subnets is available [here](https://cloud.ibm.com/vpc-ext/network/subnets) SSH_KEYS | List of SSH Keys IDs that are allowed to SSH as root to the VSI.
-Can contain one or more IDs.<br> The list of SSH Keys is available [here](https://cloud.ibm.com/vpc-ext/compute/sshKeys)
+SECURITYGROUP | EXISTING Security group name.
+The list of Security Groups is available [here](https://cloud.ibm.com/vpc-ext/network/securityGroups).
+ADD_OPEN_PORTS | To create new open port/s on the EXISTING SECURITYGROUP, choose 'yes' or 'no' as options.
+OPEN_PORT_MINIMUM | (Required, Integer) The TCP port range that includes the minimum bound.
+Valid values are from 1 to 65535.<br /> Default value: 3200
+OPEN_PORT_MAXIMUM | (Required, Integer) The TCP port range that includes the maximum bound.
+Valid values are from 1 to 65535.<br /> Default value: 3200.
 [DB/APP]-HOSTNAME | The Hostname for the VSI.
 The hostname must have up to 13 characters as required by SAP.<br> For more information on rules regarding hostnames for SAP systems, check [SAP Note 611361: Hostnames of SAP ABAP Platform servers](https://launchpad.support.sap.com/#/notes/%20611361)
 [DB/APP]-PROFILE | The profile used for the VSI.
 A list of profiles is available [here](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles).<br> For more information about supported DB/OS and IBM Gen 2 Virtual Server Instances (VSI), check [SAP Note 2927211: SAP Applications on IBM Virtual Private Cloud](https://launchpad.support.sap.com/#/notes/2927211)
 [DB/APP]-IMAGE | The OS image used for the VSI.
 A list of images is available [here](https://cloud.ibm.com/docs/vpc?topic=vpc-about-images)